yipoh/SARQUE/README.md

 Paper download: https://ieeexplore.ieee.org/document/9966848

+In order to facilitate deployment, we used MobileNet_V3 to replace ResNet as the backbone network, and simplified GCN.
+The experimental results are close to the original code.
 Pretrained weights on SPAQ： https://pan.baidu.com/s/1ZRWV_I7pbmt7v-7fCsk8Wg?pwd=tv4k

 If you find our work is useful, pleaes cite our papers: